-If you have an iPod, you can do wedding entertainment for a lot less.
-Many venues already have sound equipment, so you can have a friend DJ from an iPod playlist.
-If you venue doesn’t already have equipment you can look into renting or borrowing it.
+Many venues already have sound equipment, so you can have a friend DJ from an Spotify or Apple Music playlist.
+If your venue doesn’t already have equipment, you can look into renting or borrowing it.

 The best way to save on linens is to skip them.
 If you do want them, and your venue does not include them in the total price, you can save by purchasing them yourself.
 Look on Ebay or Craigslist for used linens.
 Many brides will try to sell table cloths, chair sashes, and chair covers online after their wedding.

 Another great option is Linen Tablecloth.
 This is a site that offers very affordable linens for less than the price to rent them.
 Follow them on Facebook and sign-up for their e-mails to make sure you don’t miss their deals.
 They will often have one day only 20% off sales with free shipping.
 I have ordered some items from them and was very pleased with the quality.